UK rejects claim it singled out Barclays in tax row

-LONDON, Sept 6 (Reuters) - British finance minister George Osborne has rejected a claim by Barclays Plc that the bank was singled out for harsh treatment in a tax row and said the government took action due to the amount of tax at risk.
+LONDON (Reuters) - British finance minister George Osborne has rejected a claim by Barclays Plc (BARC.L) that the bank was singled out for harsh treatment in a tax row and said the government took action due to the amount of tax at risk.

 “This was not harsh treatment of a particular bank but rather the first opportunity to block a newly identified avoidance scheme,” Osborne said in a letter to Andrew Tyrie, chairman of parliament’s cross-party Treasury Select Committee.